Healthy Homes Assessment Hospital Hill

 Home Assessments Hospital Hill for Rental Properties

-There are numerous things you should look for during an house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things you should look for in a house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for property owners and landlords.
+For specialist advice, call today to schedule your rental property home evaluation.

 home assessments for rental properties